martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 double (loop i) = (loop ∙ loop) i
 ```

-Note that loop takes an i : I argument.
-This is not very surprising as
+Note that loop takes an `i : I` argument.
+This is not very surprising
-it's a path base ≡ base, but it's an important difference to Book
+as it's a path of type `base ≡ base`, but it's an important difference
-HoTT.
-Having the native notion of equality be heterogeneous makes it
+to Book HoTT.
+Having the native notion of equality be heterogeneous
-possible to quite directly define a general schema for a large class
+makes it possible to quite directly define a general schema for a
-of HITs and add it to a system like Cubical Agda.
+large class of HITs and add it to a system like Cubical Agda.

 Let's use univalence to compute some winding numbers on the
 circle.
-We first define a family of types over the circle whos
+We first define a family of types over the circle with
-fibers are the integers.
+fibers being the integers.

 ```agda
 helix : S¹ → Type₀